Our fees are among the lowest in the country

 You may be eligible for a transfer bonus when you open a Retirement Income account.
 Log in to Member Online to see your estimate.

-Before you open a QSuper Retirement Income account, make sure you meet the following conditions:
+You can open a Retirement Income account if you meet at least one of the following conditions:

 There is a limit on the total amount of superannuation you can transfer to a Retirement Income account without paying additional tax.
 This is known as the transfer balance cap.